zohannn/HUMP/README.md

-# HUMP - Human-like Upper-limbs Motion Planner
+# HUMP - a Human-like Upper-limbs Motion Planner
 This is library is designed to generate human-like trajectories of the arms and the hands of humanoid robots.

-It is still under construction ...
+It is constantly under development.